top of page

 Give Giulietta Time to Process

-After modelling, we pause and wait, avoiding to prompt further.
+After modeling, we pause and wait, avoiding prompting further.
 This silence shows Giulietta that her response is expected and valued.
 Since her processing time is longer, we give her extra time before repeating or rephrasing.
 This patience communicates that we believe she understands and that what she has to say matters.
+We also recognize that progress does not always happen immediately.
+Even after waiting, she sometimes does not understand, and we may need to provide further explanation or offer additional support to help her communicate successfully.

 Reducing Support Over Time